vgarciasc/xeupiu/README.md

 ## Can I already play this?

 The tool is completely playable with machine translation, but human translation is still in progress.
+A tutorial on how to set it up can be found [here](tutorial.md).

 ## How can I help?